Evyal/boids/README.md

 ## Features

 - Real-time visualization of flock movement
-- Values of statistics of each flock printed on screed
+- Real-time statistics display for each flock
 - Interactive controls for adding or removing flocks
 - Adjustable parameters for interactions between boids